feitnomore/hyperledger-fabric-kubernetes/README.md

         - mountPath: /fabric
           name: fabricfiles
 ```
-*Note: Because we're handling transactions, timezones needs to be in sync everywhere.*
+*Note: Because we're dealing with transactions, timezones needs to be in sync everywhere.*
 *Note: The Orderer also uses our shared filesystem.*
 *Note: Orderer is using Kafka.*
 *Note: Kafka Brokers previoulsy set on configtx are now listed under CONFIGTX_ORDERER_KAFKA_BROKERS environment variable.*